Dementia

 1. Dementia (also referred to as a major neurocognitive disorder) is a clinical syndrome of disruptions in cognition.

-2. In addition to disruptions in cognition, dementias are commonly associated with changes in function, mood, and behavior.
+2. In addition to disruptions in cognition, dementia is commonly associated with changes in function, mood, and behavior.

 3. The most common forms of progressive dementia are AD, VaD, DLB, and FTD; the pathophysiology for each is poorly understood.